andock/andock/docs/big-picture/introduction.md

 [See configuration](../configuration/build.md)

 ### The deploy phase.
-* Checks out the builded artifact git repository.
+* Checks out the built artifact git repository.
 * Generates `docksal-local.yml` and `docksal-local.env` configuration files.
 * Run all task from `hooks/init_tasks.yaml` or `hooks/update_tasks.yaml`.
 * Starts or update an docksal environment